16 Unique English Words To Expand Your Vocabulary

 Phyllo (noun) is a very thin dough that pastry chefs layer together to form a flaky pastry.

 The orange-pecan baklava pie I had yesterday was made with phyllo pastry.
 Yummy!

 This word dates back to the 13th century.
 Indeed, its spelling is similar to how some old English words are spelled, and it’s unique because it’s still used quite often today.

 To thwart (verb) means to ruin (spoil) someone’s efforts or to prevent a plan from becoming successful.

 We spent months preparing to climb Mount Everest.
 Who knew the weather would thwart our plans at the last minute?

-Now here’s an old-fashioned, informal word, according to the Cambridge Dictionary, with a funny pronunciation too.
+Here’s an old-fashioned, informal word with a funny pronunciation that was taken directly from French.
 Are you laughing now?
 I bet you are.
 Ha-ha!

 Brouhaha (noun) simply means an uproar (upset) or a lot of anger and complaining.